Skip to main content

 What if a government vehicle hit me?

-Claims against government vehicles (police, city buses) have special requirements and shorter deadlines (180 days in Colorado).
+Claims against government vehicles (police, city buses) have special requirements and shorter deadlines (182 days' written notice in Colorado, in addition to the filing deadline).
 Government entities may have immunity caps on damages.
 Quick action is essential.

 Client Reviews